-Badminton Racquet Gripping Technique- How to Hold the Right Way
+Badminton Racquet Gripping Technique- How to Hold It Right

 It is important and easy to learn how to hold the racket so that players can have fun and execute different shots with ease.
 This grip is the one of the basic grip and the mother of other grip techniques.
 A forehand grip techniques are generally used to hit shots that are on the forehand side and around the head shots.